Trent University offers scholarship program designed to foster and reward academic excellence among its students.

 - Trent International Program Tuition Levy Scholarship: The Scholarship covers international tuition and ancillary fees of approximately $22,000 per year.

-- Trent-United World Collges (UWC) Scholarships: The value of The grant is determined upon assessment of financial need and may extend to cover international tuition and ancillary fees of approximately $22,000 per year.
+- Trent-United World Collges (UWC) Scholarships: The value of the scholarship is determined upon assessment of financial need and may extend to cover international tuition and ancillary fees of approximately $22,000 per year.

-- Jack Matthews International Scholarship: The value of The grant is determined upon assessment of financial need and may extend to cover international tuition and ancillary fees of approximately $22,000 per year.
+- Jack Matthews International Scholarship: The value of the scholarship is determined upon assessment of financial need and may extend to cover international tuition and ancillary fees of approximately $22,000 per year.

-- Justin Chiu international awards: Scholarships partially fund the costs of a Trent education in amounts between $3,000 and $15,000 per year.
+- Justin Chiu International Scholarships: Scholarships partially fund the costs of a Trent education in amounts between $3,000 and $15,000 per year.

 - Scotiabank International Student Awards: The value is up to $5,000 per year.